 Most Popcorn is Gluten Free

-Before you rush to the store to stock up on popcorn, however, there are a few things you should know.
-While popcorn kernels in and of themselves are gluten-free, not all store-bought popcorn is safe for celiac sufferers.
+however, there are a few things you should know before you rush to the store to stock up on popcorn.
+Not all store-bought popcorn is safe for celiac sufferers even though popcorn kernels in and of themselves are gluten-free.
 The problem isn’t with the corn – it’s with the processing and the potential for cross-contamination with gluten-containing ingredients.

 Fortunately, most major popcorn brands carry a “gluten-free” label on the product which makes it easy to shop safely.
 Keep reading to find out which brands are gluten-free.

-Whether you suffer from celiac disease or gluten sensitivity, you’ve probably gotten used to reading food labels.
+You’ve probably gotten used to reading food labels, whether you suffer from celiac disease or gluten sensitivity.
 The first place you should check is the allergen warning – if the product contains wheat, you should double-check the ingredients to check for sources of gluten.
 In fact, unless the product is clearly labeled “gluten-free” you should carefully read the ingredients list.

-Though there are plenty of gluten-free options for gourmet popcorn, you want to make sure you are getting true gluten-free gourmet popcorn.
+There are plenty of gluten-free options for gourmet popcorn.
+But you want to make sure you are getting true gourmet, gluten-free popcorn.

 What About Movie Theater Popcorn?